omnivector-solutions/license-manager/docs-source/src/architecture.rst

 between each reconciliation and can be configured in the ``License Manager Agent`` configuration file.

 The information in the ``License Manager API`` is used by the reconciliation process to update the license counters in Slurm.
-This is done by creating a reservation to represent the licenses used in the license server.
+This is done by creating a reservation in Slurm to represent the licenses used in the license server.

-This reservation is not meant to be consumed by users nor jobs; it's only a representation of the licenses in use.
+This reservation is not meant to be consumed by users nor jobs; it's only a representation of the licenses in use by other clusters or license consumers.
 The reservation is created by the user configured in the ``License Manager Agent`` configuration file.
 The user must have a user account in the Slurm cluster and have ``operator`` privilege level to manage reservations.

 Bookings